CRASHSpace/tuesday/_sweep/zone_1_connectivity.md

 - Check the activity logs on your router.
 - Check your firewall settings.
 - Might be a good week to call the city and see if municipal broadband might be coming to you…

+### Learning Topics
+- About how the internet networks work
+- About VPNs
+- About Tor
+- About the history of the internet
+- About protocols